-The need for achievement is the extent to which an individual has a strong desire to perform challenging tasks well and to meet personal standards for excellence.
+12. The need for achievement is the extent to which an individual is concerned about establishing challenging tasks well and to meet personal standards for excellence.
 The need for affiliation is the extent to which an individual is concerned about establishing and maintaining good interpersonal relations, being liked, and having the people around him/her get along with one another.

-13. The need for affiliation is the extent to which a manager has a strong interest in performing challenging tasks well and to meet personal standards of excellence.
+The need for achievement is the extent to which an individual has a strong desire to perform challenging tasks well and to meet personal standards of excellence.